Introduction

 - Information Lakes and Warehousing Technologies such as Google BigLake and AWS Lake Formation integrate unstructured and structured data to provide advanced analytics.

-The tools help reduce costs, improve reproducibility and enable the data team to focus on data and not infrastructure.
+Additionally, these tools help reduce costs, improve reproduce ability, and enable the data team to focus on data rather than infrastructure.

 Define Objectives